sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 #### Time-Series Data Model:-

 ##### Specialized data model for time-series data, such as sensor data, logs, and events.
 Data is indexed and queried based on timestamps.
 Optimized for handling high write and read throughput of time-series data.

+##### Materialized View Data Model:-

+#### Cassandra supports materialized views, which allow you to create precomputed views of data to simplify querying.
+This model is helpful when you need to query data in various ways without complex and costly joins.